-Also known as: Brain injury, Head trauma or Concussion
+Also known as: Brain injury and Head trauma

 - A closed head injury means you received a hard blow to the head from striking an object, but the object did not break the skull.